DependencyInjection-2nd-edition/codesamples/README.md

 # Sample code for Dependency Injection: Principles, Practices, and Patterns

-This repository contains sample code for the book [Dependency Injection: Principles, Practices, and Patterns](https://manning.com/seemann2).
+This repository contains sample code for the book [Dependency Injection Principles, Practices, and Patterns](https://manning.com/seemann2).
 You can find the code shown in the book in this repository, embedded in functioning sample applications.

 ## Required components